Abdul-Awul-Arman/Learning-in-workspace/JavaScript/README.md

 # AJAX stands for Asynchronous JavaScript And XML.
 Now there's a mouthful.

 Basically, it is a system that allows us to send requests and handle the responses from within our JavaScript code.
 For example, when you leave a comment on a blog post, when you send or receive e-mail on a webmail service like Gmail, or when a webpage updates itself without refreshing, it is often using AJAX to do so.

+# Async/await

+No two words have made JavaScript developers smile as much as  async  and  await .
+These two little words allow us to suspend execution of our code while we wait for asynchronous code to finish.